GOP senator to President Trump: Stop claiming 'illegals' cost you popular vote

 It's a false claim that Trump began making back in November when it became clear that he was losing the popular vote to Clinton.

+"They are corrosive lies without any evidence," Padilla said.
+"Even leaders in the President's own party agree there is no evidence to support his claims since they were irresponsibly made back in November."

-In an interview Tuesday with NBC, Trump supporter Rep. Steve King, R-Iowa, insisted "there is data out there" to back up the president's claim — but said he believes the figure was closer to 2.4 million.
+But in an interview Tuesday with NBC's Hallie Jackson, Trump supporter Rep. Steve King, R-Iowa, insisted "there is data out there" to back up the president's claim — but said he believes the figure was closer to 2.4 million.

 King said he came up with the figure by doing "an extrapolation calculation on how many illegals could have or could be voting in the United States."